Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: Chern Classes for algebraic K -theory

 \subsection{Proof of Theorem~\ref{thm.c}}

 We have all the ingredients to give a proof of Theorem~\ref{thm.c}.
-Fix a natural number $\nn$ and a primitive $\nn$th root of unity $\z$.
+Fix an odd natural number $\nn$ and a primitive $\nn$th root of unity $\z$.
 Consider the Chern class map

 from~\eqref{eq.cnv1}.
-When $\nn$ is coprime to $w_2(F)$, the above map is injective by Lemma~\ref{lemma:sahinj2}.
-When $\nn$ is coprime to the discriminant $\Delta_F$ of $F$ and the order of $K_2(\calO_F)$, Lemma~\ref{lemma:avoidS2} implies the above map factors through a map
+When $\nn$ is either square-free or if any prime~$p^2 | n$ is coprime to $w_2(F)$, the above map is injective by Lemma~\ref{lemma:sahinj2}.
+When $\nn$ is furthermore coprime to the discriminant $\Delta_F$ of $F$ and the order of $K_2(\calO_F)$, Lemma~\ref{lemma:avoidS2} implies that the above map factors through a map